-- Wash off all your deodorant and perfume: How to prepare for a spray tan
+- Shower off all your deodorant and perfume: How to prepare for a spray tan

 - Don’t moisturise or wear body oils